 For more than three years, I was forced to relinquish control of my life - which is why The Jumpsuit Project is particularly personal to me.
 Returning to life outside of the prison walls, with my innocence restored was challenging.
 I encountered difficulties reentering society, like many incarcerated citizens.
 Attempts to repress and ignore the imprisonment experience, while common, were altogether unsuccessful and unproductive.
 I found liberation in sharing my story with family and friends, and discovered that others found a similar release when sharing their experiences in return.
 And thus, The Jumpsuit Project was born.

-In an effort to ignite the conversation around issues related to incarceration, I will wear an orange jumpsuit everyday until my graduation in the spring of 2017.
+In an effort to ignite the conversation around issues related to incarceration, I wore an orange jumpsuit everyday up to and during my graduation ceremony this past May of 2017.
 Introducing an orange jumpsuit, an outlier in an otherwise familiar setting, challenges those who encounter it by encouraging them to address their own prejudices towards those incarcerated.
-This visual representation of incarceration will shed light on these issues and how those closely connected are affected.
+This visual representation of incarceration shed light on these issues and how those closely connected are affected.